-The Integrated Master Plan (IMP) precedes the IMS and draws from the product-oriented WBS Statement of Work, Statement of Objectives, and Concept of Operations.
+The Integrated Master Plan (IMP) and Integrated Master Schedule (IMS) are fundamental management tools that are critical to performing effective planning, scheduling and execution of work efforts.
+The approach to both IMP and IMS may require attention when executing a contract with both Agile and EVM practices and should be considered for tailoring to the project scope document identified in the solicitation.
+The IMP precedes the IMS and draws from the product-oriented WBS, Statement of Work, Statement of Objectives, and Concept of Operations.
 In Agile the IMP Program Events can describe Epics/Capabilities of the product defined in these documents.
 Program Events can include major customer milestones, Capability Releases, and other customer deliveries.

-This is a similar paradigm to the Integrated Master Plan described "Integrated Master Plan and Integrated Master Schedule Preparation and Use Guide."
-[4] The IMP is an event-based plan consisting of a hierarchy of program events, with each event being supported by specific accomplishments, and each accomplishment associated with specific criteria to be satisfied for its completion.
+This is a similar paradigm to the IMP described "Integrated Master Plan and Integrated Master

+Schedule Preparation and Use Guide" ^[4], which is not specific to a development methodology.
+The IMP is an event-based plan consisting of a hierarchy of program events, with each event being supported by specific accomplishments, and each accomplishment associated with specific criteria to be satisfied for its completion.

 The IMP may be initially developed in conjunction with an Agile Roadmap or the Product Backlog planning activity.
 The IMP reflects all the major customer milestones and deliveries, showing the order of the capabilities produced by the program.
-The Product Roadmap and Release Planning is the basis of the "Definition of Done" (DOD).
+The Product Roadmap and Release Planning is the basis of the Definition of Done (DOD).
 The DOD equates to IMP's Significant Accomplishments and Accomplishment Criteria, for each Epic/Capability and their Features.
-Figure 3, Agile Product and Time Hierarchies, is an example graphic illustrating how the IMP, EVMS, and Agile elements are vertically and horizontally traceable in a single framework integrating Agile and Earned Value Management.
+Figure 3-3, Agile Product and Time Hierarchies, is an example graphic illustrating how the IMP, EVMS, and Agile elements are vertically and horizontally traceable in a single framework integrating Agile and Earned Value Management.